usnistgov/NRSS/en/main/_sources/getting_started/idx_getting_started.rst.txt

 Both notebooks additionally include calculation code to predict binary contrast from pairs of complex indices in real materials.

-The tutorial series has two notebooks (TODO:add links):
+The tutorial series has two notebooks:
-# Scalar complex index of refraction determination from NEXAFS of poly(styrene) (PS) and poly(methyl methacrylate) (PMMA)
+1. `Scalar complex index of refraction. <https://github.com/usnistgov/NRSS/blob/main/tutorials/kkcalc_for_NRSS/kkcalc_ps_pmma_xr.ipynb>`_ determination from NEXAFS of poly(styrene) (PS) and poly(methyl methacrylate) (PMMA)

-# Tensor (uniaxial) complex index of refraction determination from NEXAFS of PM6 and Y6, common materials used in organic photovoltaic devices.
+2. `Tensor (uniaxial) complex index of refraction. <https://github.com/usnistgov/NRSS/blob/main/tutorials/kkcalc_for_NRSS/kkcalc_orientation_Y6_PM6.ipynb>`_ determination from NEXAFS of PM6 and Y6, common materials used in organic photovoltaic devices.
 It is recommended to master the scalar notebook before attempting the tensor notebook.

 Core-Shell Radial Disk in the NRSS
 ^^^^^^^^^^^^^^^^^^^^^^^^^